HL7/fhir-qi-core/input/pages/index.md

 In summary, MustSupport elements represent the minimal set of data elements that must be supported in quality applications, defined as follows:

--  data elements whenever that data is available,
+-  Data elements whenever that data is available,
 -  Quality artifact authors **SHOULD** reference only elements that are marked must support, especially in the left-hand side of artifacts (measure criteria, decision support inclusion/exclusion criteria, etc.).
 However, additional expectations for the data requirements of artifacts MAY be communicated via the dataRequirements elements of knowledge artifacts, and
 -  Quality improvement artifact applications **SHALL** recognize and process all MustSupport elements in QI-Core.